-Comparing the upper and lower bounds, we showed that our algorithms are nearly minimax optimal in a large regime. \item We extended our analysis from linear model \eqref{eq: linear model intro} to generalized linear models (GLMs) and non-linear regression models, and obtained similar theoretical guarantees in these settings. \item We proposed an algorithm based on SVD to make it adaptive to an unknown intrinsic dimension $r$.
-In almost all prior works, $r$ is assumed to be known as a priori, which is usually not the case in practice. \end{enumerate}
+Comparing the upper and lower bounds, we demonstrated that both proposed algorithms are nearly minimax optimal, with the spectral method being optimal in uncontaminated settings. \item We extended our analysis from linear model \eqref{eq: linear model intro} to generalized linear models (GLMs) and non-linear regression models, and obtained similar theoretical guarantees in these settings. \item We proposed a thresholding algorithm based on singular value decomposition (SVD) to estimate the unknown intrinsic dimension $r$.
+This adaptation enables our penalized ERM and spectral methods to handle cases where $r$ is unknown, addressing a common challenge where $r$ is not a priori known in most prior works. \end{enumerate}